francinelucca/shopAPI/README.md

-# shopAPI
-node js project (Express) that provides API for CRUD operations on stores and their selling items

 # shop API

 nodeJs project built with Express to provide API capabilities to Create, Read, Update and Delet store's and storeIten's (sellable goods)